Integration when using Stripe Elements for checkout

 to the frontend.

-Then it can be used to initialize the stripe.elements
+It can then be used to initialize the stripe.elements

 form in a secured manner.

-The checkout form should handle the validation of the card prior creating subscription in Stigg, and once its valid and attached to a customer, Stigg will be notified by a payment_method.attached
+The checkout form should handle the validation of the card prior creating subscription in Stigg, and once its valid you will get a payment_method

 Provisioning a subscription

-After adding the payment method, provision a subscription in Stigg:
+After attaching the payment method to the customer, provision a subscription in Stigg:

 const subscription = await stiggClient.provisionSubscription({